wmo-im/wis2box-training/documentation/docs/practical-sessions/wis2box-introduction.md

 wis2box data ingest -th mwi.mwi_met_centre.data.core.weather.surface-based-observations.synop -p /data/wis2box/observations/malawi-new-data/
 ```

-After the data ingestion ran successfully, you should be able to view new messages that have been published on your wis2box broker in MQTT Explorer.
+After the data ingest runs successfully, you should be able to view new messages that have been published on your wis2box broker in MQTT Explorer.

 !!! question
     What is the topic used to publish notifications for new data?
 How many WIS2 data notifications have been published?